kailash-manasarovar/statement/docs/timeline/2023/march.md

 !!! tip "Show and tell"
     - I now believe Paqui engineered this situation in order that her husband might see me, the target.
     - Does this mean Paqui's husband did not turn up at my house as part of the [switcheroo porn special](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero)?
-    - Or was he just curious to see how I was handling three-nights-a-week of sedated rape?
+    - Or was he just curious to see how I was handling three-nights-a-week of sedated gang-rape?

 ## Work stress